Semaglutide / Cyanocobalamin Injection

 Cyanocobalamin

-Methionine, a sulfur-containing, essential amino acid, is a precursor of S-adenosylmethionine, a cofactor for one-carbon metabolism and the final methyl donor for the methylation of DNA, RNA, proteins, and phospholipids.[18]
-The methionine synthase plays a paramount role in the synthesis of nitrogenous bases (purines and pyrimidines) involved in the formation of DNA.
-The lack of adequate cobalamin in the body hinders the regeneration of tetrahydrofolate, which eventually leads to megaloblastic anemia due to the functional folate deficiency.[16][17]
-On the other hand, the methylmalonyl-CoA mutase helps to metabolize odd chain fatty acids and branch chain amino acids.[11]
-Cobalamin is also thought to keep the body’s level of sulfhydryl (SH) groups in reduced form.
+Methionine, a sulfur-containing, essential amino acid, is a precursor of S-adenosylmethionine, a cofactor for one-carbon metabolism and the final methyl donor for the methylation of DNA, RNA, proteins, and phospholipids.
+On the other hand, the methylmalonyl-CoA mutase helps to metabolize odd-chain fatty acids and branch-chain amino acids.
 SH groups activate many enzyme systems involved in protein synthesis as well as fat and carbohydrate metabolism.
-If there is a lack of cobalamin in the body, methylmalonyl CoA accumulates, which presumably leads to the neurological manifestations of B12 deficiency.[10][13][16][19]

 Semaglutide